LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/conversational-commands.md

 `[email, subject:optional] - Sends the conversation transcript to the provided email address.`

+{: .important}
-**Note:** You can create up to 30 functions for this event.
+You can create up to 30 functions for this event.

 #### Step 2 - Edit the Function

 Adjust the code in the template according to your needs by modifying the function.
-On the right side, you can see an example of the payload (in the sidebar, which you might need to open).
+You can see an example of the payload in the sidebar, which might be collapsed.

 The function must return either a string or a number.
 This response will be displayed in the Agent Workspace as a message.
 If the function returns anything else, the agent will only be shown a generic success message.
-If the function returns an `Error`, this will be presented to the agent as an error message.
+If the function returns an `Error`, this will be displayed to the agent as an error message.
-Please see our [deep dive UI Creation Process](liveperson-functions-getting-started-deep-dive-ui.html#creation-process) section or as alternative [deep dive CLI Create](liveperson-functions-getting-started-deep-dive-cli.html) section for further information.
+Please see our [Deep Dive UI Creation Process](liveperson-functions-getting-started-development-deep-dive-ui.html#creation-process) section or alternatively [Deep Dive CLI Create](liveperson-functions-getting-started-development-deep-dive-cli.html) section for further information.
 #### Step 3 - Deploy the function

 Like any other function, this function must be deployed before it can be used.
-Please see our [deep dive UI Deployment Process](liveperson-functions-getting-started-deep-dive-ui.html#deployment-process) section or as alternative [deep dive CLI Deploy](liveperson-functions-getting-started-deep-dive-cli.html) section for more information on how to deploy your function.
+Please see our [Deep Dive UI Deployment Process](liveperson-functions-getting-started-development-deep-dive-ui.html#deployment-process) section or alternatively [Deep Dive CLI Deploy](liveperson-functions-getting-started-development-deep-dive-cli.html) section for more information on how to deploy your function.
 ### Examples

 You can find more information and examples in the [LivePerson Knowledge Center](https://knowledge.liveperson.com/agent-manager-workspace-agent-tools-for-messaging-agent-workspace-for-messaging-conversational-commands.html/)